zaidajani/crud-db/readme.md

 # What is this?

-This is an open-source database management system made and managed by `zaid ajani`.
+This is an open-source database management system made and managed by `zaidajani` On github.

 ## how to install it?